OWASP WrongSecrets

 ```

-Now you can try to find the secrets by means of solving the challenge offered at:
+Now you can try to find the secrets by means of solving the challenge offered at the links below

 - [localhost:8080/challenge/challenge-1](http://localhost:8080/challenge/challenge-1)